pdd27673/tennis-booker/apps/frontend/README.md

-# Tennis Booker Frontend
+# Tennis Court Monitoring Dashboard

-React 18 + TypeScript + Vite + Tailwind CSS frontend for the Tennis Booker application.
+React 18 + TypeScript + Vite + Tailwind CSS frontend for the Tennis Court Monitoring and Alerting System.

+## Overview

+This is a **monitoring dashboard and alerting system** for tennis court availability, not a booking service.
+The system continuously monitors tennis court availability across multiple platforms (ClubSpark, Courtsides) and sends alerts when courts become available.

 ## Quick Start